 As for physical preparation, I probably could have done with more.
 Although the trek is described as being only moderate difficulty and I have managed some fairly challenging hikes in western Canada, Tanzania, and Uganda, the altitude of the Andes makes hiking here a whole other experience.

 Unfortunately, Mr. Chuckles and I were dealing with minor health issues on and off all through the summer so were relatively sedentary in the 4 to 6 months prior to this trip.
 If I could go back in time, I would’ve worked a lot more on my cardio and hill climbing!

 Off we go to kilometre 104

-The first day of our trek started at the brutal hour of 5:30 am when we were picked up in Ollantaytambo for the 5 minute ride to the train station.
+The first day of our trek started at the brutal hour of 5:30 am when we were picked up in Ollantaytambo for the five minute ride to the train station.
 From there, we boarded the Peru Rail train.
-We were joined by 5 other hikers, making us a total group of 9 along with two guides.
-We had a mix of travelers from Canada, the United States, Germany, and Italy.
+We were joined by five other hikers, making us a total group of nine along with two guides.
+We had a mix of travellers from Canada, the United States, Germany, and Italy.
 There are no porters for the short Inca Trail hike.

 The 1.5 hour train ride took us further through the valley and then stopped at kilometre 104.
 This was not an actual train station so we were seemingly dropped off in the middle of nowhere.